4 Of The Fastest Tablet-Optimized Browsers You’ve Never Heard Of [Android]

-- Maxthon HD: Maxthon browser uses a “cloud engine”, meaning it offloads a great deal of activity to its own servers.
+Maxthon HD: Maxthon browser uses a “cloud engine”, meaning it offloads a great deal of activity to its own servers.
 Additionally, it syncs users’ data across devices.
-To read more about Maxthon, check out Jessica’s great review of it.
+To read more about Maxthon, check out.

 I realize that my methods lack scientific precision, so take the results with a grain of salt.
-Also, if you have not already read it, Matt did a fantastic speed trial for all the major Android browsers.
-His procedures were
+Also, if you have not already read it, Matt did a fantastic speed trial for all the major Android browsers

 stolen borrowed to produce the results below.
 For the curious, the tests ran on a Transformer TF700 Infinity.

 Puffin blew away the competition, scoring 317.6ms.
 It was followed by UC, then Maxton and finally Lightning.
 However, keep in mind that these are synthetic benchmarks.
 They’re only a model of reality.

 Puffin, again, absolutely crushed the other three browsers.